kohkimakimoto/hq/README.md

 ## Job

-Job in HO is a JSON like the following:
+Job in HQ is a JSON like the following:

 ```json
 {